yan-duarte/yan-duarte.github.io/_posts/2016-07-05-Assignment2.md

 To the food consumption data, I made the average of all countries consumption and compared each country consumption to this mean.
 55% of the countries stay under the average.

-At last, to range the total cholesterol in the blood of the countries I used as a base the metric of Mayo Clinic [[2]][ref2][[3]][ref3].
+At last, to range the total cholesterol in the blood of the countries I used as a base the metric of Mayo Clinic ([[2]][ref2] and [[3]][ref3]).
 In the data set, none of the values exceeded to a high level of total cholesterol and almost 73% of the countries presented to be in the desirable level.

 ### Reference